rancher/rke2-docs/docs/install/network_options.md

 ## Install a CNI plugin

+RKE2 integrates with four different CNI plugins: Canal, Cilium, Calico and Flannel.
+Note that only Calico and Flannel are options for RKE2 deployments with Windows nodes.

 The next tabs inform how to deploy each CNI plugin and override the default options:

 <Tabs groupId = "CNIplugin">